 When an operator rejects a submission, the review period resets.
 Most reviews take 60 to 90 days.
 That clock starts when the operator receives a complete, acceptable package.
 A rejection sends the clock back to zero.
 It restarts only when the new documents arrive.

-Each rejection stretches the suspense period out further.
+Each rejection stretches the suspense period further.
 The suspended royalties keep piling up.
-For an active well, that pile grows every month.
+For an active well, that balance grows every month.

 Operators do not have to explain what was wrong.
 A letter may just say a court order is required.
 It may name a title problem without saying how to fix it.
-So heirs guess.
-They revise the package without knowing the real objection.
-That guess often triggers another rejection.
+So heirs guess, revise the package without knowing the real objection, and often trigger another rejection.
 We cover that exact scenario in what to do after an operator rejects an affidavit.

-Getting it right the first time takes specific knowledge.
+Getting it right the first time requires specific knowledge.
 You need to know what this operator wants for this interest.
-That means reading the operator’s internal standards.
-It means tracing the chain of title in the county records.
-And it means choosing the pathway the operator will accept.
-That is hard to do from the outside.
+That means reading the operator’s internal standards, tracing the chain of title in the county records, and choosing the pathway the operator will accept.
+Our guide on why Texas mineral probate requires Texas counsel explains why that judgment matters so much.

 The Money in Suspense